Youth mentoring program

 - Build self-esteem and motivate mentee by helping set goals and work toward accomplishing them

-- Maintain confidentiality, except when information may cause harm to my mentee or to others
+- Maintain confidentiality, except when information may cause harm to the mentee or to others

 - Be flexible and provide encouraging support and advice to help mentee succeed